 Rhinoplasty In Perth

-The surgery includes changing the size of the nose, altering the profile, correcting any defects and narrowing the span of the nostrils.
+The surgery includes changing the size of the nose, altering the profile, addressing any defects and narrowing the span of the nostrils.
 The procedure may also be performed for functional reasons, such as breathing difficulties secondary to airway problems, including septal deformities and turbinate enlargement.

 Common aesthetic concerns with the nose